POL2045 : British Politics: State and Society

 Assessment Rationale And Relationship

-The 48 hour take home examination will assess the students understanding of, and ability to critically evaluate, in time limited conditions, the key ideas, concepts and theories and empirical material of the course across the entirety of the curriculum.
+The 48 hour take home examination will assess the students understanding of, and ability to critically evaluate, in time limited conditions, the key ideas, concepts and theories and empirical material of the second part of the module.
 The time limited character of this assessment fosters and evaluates the skills that students may be expected to possess in the graduate workplace.